AnantaJoy/AnantaJoy/README.md

 ## Background

-Masters in data science and Analytics at East West University | B.Sc. in Electrical Engineering from University of Rajshahi
+Master's in Data Science and Analytics at East West University | B.Sc. in Electrical Engineering from University of Rajshahi

-Currently working on actuarial and finance teams focusing on financial reserve, solvency, product valuation, new insurance product UAT, and core system upgrades at MetLife Bangladesh.
+Working with actuarial and finance teams at MetLife Bangladesh on financial reserves, solvency margins, product valuation, new insurance product UAT, and core system upgrades.

 ## Current Focus